 Uranium

-Uranium, which is not found free in nature, combines with various elements to form uranium minerals.
 It is generally found in rocks and waters in trace amounts.
 In the existing oxidation conditions above and below the groundwater table, secondary uranium minerals containing +6 uranium can easily dissolve (with increasing pH in the water) and are transported into the solution in the form of uranyl ions and transported over long distances with groundwater.
 When they meet the appropriate reduction (reduction) conditions during transportation, they are reduced to +4 uranium and deposited as Uraninite and Pitchblen (uranium oxide containing ore) and thus uranium deposits are formed.
 The main uranium minerals are uraninite, autinite, pitchblend, tobernit and co-nit.
 In the mining sector, during the evaluation of a uranium field; U3O8 grade, reserves, mineral processing and ore recovery technology of the ore are evaluated as a whole.
-For this reason, uranium ore deposits that have a reserve of 10,000 tons and a grade of more than 0.05% U3O8 are currently operable.
+For this reason, uranium ore deposits that have a reserve of 10,000 tons and a grade of more than 0.02% U3O8 are currently operable.
 Since the extracted uranium mines contain 0.1% -1% U3O8, the extracted mine is subjected to a pre-enrichment process.
+In addition to the use of uranium as a nuclear power plant fuel and in making nuclear explosives, uranyl acetate is also used in analytical applications, armor coating, shipbuilding and aircraft construction, to color the ceramics and to make plutonium hydrogen bomb.

 Burada yer verilen bilgiler Bakanlığımız Web Sayfası kullanıcılarına bilgi verme amacıyla hazırlanmış olup bağlayıcı bir resmi belge niteliği taşımamaktadır.